RyanJ-Ellison/ryanj-ellison.github.io/_posts/2023-03-07-_7-Conferences how.md

 ---
 title:  "How to find sources of funding to attend conferences as a PhD student"
-date: 2023-03-03
+date: 2023-03-07
 permalink:
 tags:
     - conferences
 ---

-So after reflecting on the importance of attending conferences in the [previous post](), this time I want to dig into some details about how to attend a conference.
+So after reflecting on the importance of attending conferences in the [previous post](https://ryanj-ellison.github.io/_6-Conferences-why/), this time I want to dig into some details about how to attend a conference.
 Submitting an abstract is the first step, and while I won't delve into how to design a good abstract, I encourage you to apply to present at the conference.
 [Presenting your work has many benefits](https://ryanj-ellison.github.io/Presentations-PhD-Students/), especially at a conference, where you can use your poster as a conversation starter.
 However, it's crucial to leave enough time to produce your poster or presentation to avoid last-minute stress.

 The main point I want to address is sources of funding to support conference attendance.
 PhD students typically don’t have a lot of disposable income, so securing funding to cover your conference costs is always a win.
 Most conferences have a registration fee, as well as travel and hotel expenses.
 While printing a poster typically won't break the bank, it's still an additional cost to consider.